Kelvin bridge: Accuracy

 The accuracy of measurements made using this bridge are dependent on a number of factors.
 The accuracy of the standard resistor (Rs) is of prime importance.
 Also of importance is how close the ratio of R1 to R2 is to the ratio of R′1 to R′2.
-As shown above, if the ratio is exactly the same, the error caused by the parasitic resistance (Rpar) is completely eliminated.
+As shown above, if the ratio is exactly the same, the error caused by the parasitic resistance (Rpar) is eliminated.
 In a practical bridge, the aim is to make this ratio as close as possible, but it is not possible to make it exactly the same.
 If the difference in ratio is small enough, then the last term of the balance equation above becomes small enough that it is negligible.
 Measurement accuracy is also increased by setting the current flowing through Rs and Rx to be as large as the rating of those resistors allows.
 This gives the greatest potential difference between the innermost potential connections (R2 and R′2) to those resistors and consequently sufficient voltage for the change in R′1 and R′2 to have its greatest effect.

+Commercial Kelvin Bridges were initially using galvanometers replaced by micro-ammeters and that was limiting factor of the precision, when voltage difference comes close to zero.
+Further improvement in precision was achieved using null detectors with a sensitivity of nanovolts.

 There are some commercial bridges reaching accuracies of better than 2% for resistance ranges from 1 microohm to 25 ohms.
 One such type is illustrated above.
 Modern digital meters exceed 0.25%.

 Laboratory bridges are usually constructed with high accuracy variable resistors in the two potential arms of the bridge and achieve accuracies suitable for calibrating standard resistors.
 In such an application, the 'standard' resistor (Rs) will in reality be a sub-standard type (that is a resistor having an accuracy some 10 times better than the required accuracy of the standard resistor being calibrated).
 For such use, the error introduced by the mis-match of the ratio in the two potential arms would mean that the presence of the parasitic resistance Rpar could have a significant impact on the very high accuracy required.
 To minimise this problem, the current connections to the standard resistor (Rx); the sub-standard resistor (Rs) and the connection between them (Rpar) are designed to have as low a resistance as possible, and the connections both in the resistors and the bridge more resemble bus bars rather than wire.

 Some ohmmeters include Kelvin bridges in order to obtain large measurement ranges.
 Instruments for measuring sub-ohm values are often referred to as low-resistance ohmmeters, milli-ohmmeters, micro-ohmmeters, etc.